-On November 15, 2012, Granite Co.'s shareholders approved the 2013 Arrangement and on November 20, 2012, the Superior Court of Québec approved the 2013 Arrangement.
+On November 15, 2012, Granite Co.'s shareholders approved the conversion from a corporate structure to a "stapled unit" real estate investment trust structure pursuant to a plan of arrangement under the Business Corporations Act (Québec) (the "2013 Arrangement").
+On November 20, 2012, the Superior Court of Québec approved the 2013 Arrangement.